Leprosy in Japan: Kazuo Saikawa

-Kazuo Saikawa (1918–2007) was a Japanese physician, who contributed to the treatment of leprosy and to the administration of leprosy policy in Japan.
+Kazuo Saikawa (1918–2007) was a Japanese physician who contributed to the treatment of leprosy and the administration of leprosy policy in Japan.
 He was against Kensuke Mitsuda and worked in Taiwan and Okinawa.

 Heibei Okamura

 Heibei Okamura (1852–1934) produced Japan's finest "Okamura's" chaulmoogra oil, between about 1892 and 1944 at Sakai, Osaka, Japan.
 The chaulmoogra oil had been the only one remedy in wide use before Guy Henry Faget proved the efficacy of promin in 1943.
-Promin started the era of sulfur chemicals and revolutionalized the treatment of leprosy.
+Promin started the era of sulfur chemicals and revolutionized the treatment of leprosy.
 Okamura was also known for caring for more than 1,000 leprosy patients between 1888 and 1901 in his house.

 Suketoshi Chujo

-Suketoshi Chujo (中條資俊 1872–1947) was a Japanese physician, a Hansen's disease researcher, the first director of Matsugaoka Hoyoen Sanatorium (1909–1947).
-He repeatedly reported turpentine spirit preparation he named TR as effective for leprosy.
+Suketoshi Chujo (中條資俊 1872–1947) was a Japanese physician, a Hansen's disease researcher, AND the first director of Matsugaoka Hoyoen Sanatorium (1909–1947).
+He repeatedly reported that turpentine spirit preparation named TR was effective for leprosy.